turingschool/lesson_plans/ruby_04-apis_and_scalability/gametime_project.markdown

 * Indicate when the game is over and won or lost
 * Allow the user to start a new game
 * Include a clean UI surrounding the actual game interface itself
-* Score Tracking -- How this works will vary by game, but at the end of the game, generate a score for the winning player
+* Score Tracking: How this works will vary by game, but at the end of the game, generate a score for the winning player

 ## Extensions